spelak-salesforce/salesforce-rpt/README.md

 * This is the same command you'll use to push any changes you make your source code.
 This command does a diff and only pushes code that has actually changed, so subsequent pushes will be faster than the initial one.

 ### Add Test Data
 Add some test data to your org.
-Run this command from the base folder of your project.
+Run `sfdx force:apex:execute -f seed.apex` from the base folder of your project.
 It will run a script that inserts data into your scratch org.
-`sfdx force:apex:execute -f seed.apex`

 ### Check Out Your Org in your Browser
 * In Visual Studio Code, press Command + Shift + P on macOS or Ctrl + Shift + P on Windows or Linux.